aaroncm/twitch-join/README.md

 ## Usage
 `go get github.com/aaroncm/twitch-join`

-`twitch-join (filenames)`
+`twitch-join [-o output.flv] input1.flv input2.flv ...`

-Currently the output filename is determined automatically from the input filenames.
+If an output filename is not specified, one will be inferred from the common characters in the names of the input files.
+Lacking those, it will simply be `joined.flv`.